ndipatri/GoogleActionsWorkshop/README.md

 card will never be charged. (and even then, it would only be charged if you used all your credit).

-Also, **be aware that you are providing only Google your credit card on your laptop over HTTPS**, not to anyone at the conference nor anyone associated with the conference.
+Also, **be aware that you are providing only Google your credit card on your laptop over HTTPS**, not to anyone at the conference nor to anyone associated with the conference.
 And, again, you can do this before attending the workshop.

-If all this has scared you away from creating a GCP account, that's ok :-) You can still attend the workshop and listen in and enjoy but you won't be able to create a Google Action using GCP and therefore will not be able to launch a Ping Pong Catapult :-(
+If all this has scared you away from creating a GCP account, that's ok :-) You can still attend the workshop and get through 90% of the content.
+You just won't be able to shoot Ping Pong balls with your voice :-(